 It also helps to play around with a variety of features:

-For all of the aforementioned, the effect is applied to a single clip.
+For all of the aforementioned settings, the effect is applied to a single clip.
 For the same effect on multiple clips, you’ll want to create a preset.

-Presets are a way to store your noise reduction settings for future use, especially if you expect similar background noise in future projects you work with in DaVinci Resolve.
+Presets are a way to store your noise reduction settings for future use, especially if you expect similar background noise in future projects in DaVinci Resolve.
 To create a preset, follow these steps:

 To use the preset in the future, all you have to do is drag and drop this preset from the drop-down menu to your audio clip or track.